 Ledelle Moe's Outdoor Sculptures

-ArtYard is pleased to present Monuments, a permanent installation of five monumental works by the artist Ledelle Moe.
+Monuments is a permanent installation of five monumental works by the artist Ledelle Moe.
 Sprawled across four locations on the ArtYard campus, these massive recumbent figures are immense and fragile, evoking anonymous victims of xenophobic violence, beloved ancestral figures, and gargantuan fallen animals while reckoning with issues of land and place.
 They nod to recently deposed statues of confederate “heroes,” and to histories of appropriated lands.

 Constructed of welded steel and cement with incorporated soil from the locations of their construction, Moe’s recumbent figures grapple with permanence and impermanence, strength and vulnerability, and the intersection of the personal and political.

-Location: In front of the ArtYard Center building on 13 Front Street, Frenchtown, NJ.
+Location: In front of the ArtYard Center building at 13 Front Street, Frenchtown, NJ.